Tours and courses by certified dive masters & tour guides speaking English, Spanish and French.

 The lungs compensate for the excess pressure by expanding as necessary to allow for changes in the body.
 Want to try freediving yourself, while you are in Tulum or Playa del Carmen, we recommend going for a discovery freedive in a cenote.
 Some of the best freedivers in the world, do in fact practice in the cenotes of Riviera Maya.

-Frequently Asked Questions about Freediving Answered
+Frequently Asked Questions about Freediving Records Answered

 How long can a human go without air?